chevereto/docker/docs/BUILDING.md

 ## Make image

 This command creates the Docker image for Chevereto by downloading the software at `./chevereto` and then build from [Dockerfile](../Dockerfile).
+It will generate multiple semantic version tags `4.0.0`, `4.0` and `4`.

 ```sh
 make image <options>